 If you have a story to tell about how you’re earning money from your writing in a “non-traditional” way, or you want to be involved in this important project, please send a note to email@example.com.

-Our three organizations have often come together in recent years as allies in the face of threats to our livelihoods, including theft of our digital rights by print publishers; unauthorized mass digitization (book and periodical scanning); and other digital bootlegging.
+Our three organizations of working writers have often come together in recent years as allies in the face of threats to our livelihoods, including theft of our digital rights by print publishers; unauthorized mass digitization (book and periodical scanning); and other digital bootlegging.
 We fight against new laws and legal interpretations that deem much of our work “orphaned,” and allow others to copy it without our permission or payment.

 On Capitol Hill, we met with the chief Republican and Democratic counsel for the House judiciary subcommittee on Courts, Intellectual Property, and the Internet.
 That body recently concluded a two-year series of hearings on possible “reform” of the US Copyright Act.
 We were pleased to be invited by subcommittee’s staff to give our feedback on the hearings, and to review our priorities for changes to copyright law.